 It is a fairly quiet borough because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Eau Claire has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Eau Claire has few renters and college students.
 But the biggest reason it is quieter in Eau Claire than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Eau Claire may be for you.

-Eau Claire is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Eau Claire doesn't have a public transportation system that people use for their commute.

 The people who call Eau Claire home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eau Claire residents report their race to be White, followed by Asian.
 Important ancestries of people in Eau Claire include German, Irish, Scots-Irish, Italian, and French.